zsxkib/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-03-06
+  - Change LTX-Video saved LoRA format to ComfyUI format.
+  - Allow training more recent LTX-Video versions.
+  - Add support for the Chroma model.
+Highly experimental.
+See the supported models doc.
 - 2025-03-03
   - Added masked training support.
 See the comment in the example dataset config for explanation.
 This feature required some refactoring, I tested that each supported model is able to train, but if something suddenly breaks for you this change is the likely cause.
 Like most brand-new features, masked training is experimental.
   - Added Wan i2v training.
 It seems to work but is barely tested.
 See the supported models doc for details.